ljupco-todorovski/hse-moscow-ml/README.md

 | [Homework 2](https://kt.ijs.si/~ljupco/lectures/hse-moscow-ml/assignment-2/HSE-second-assignment.nb.html) |     25%| 25th of February 2021|
 | Written Exam |     50%| 2nd of March 2021 @19:00 (7:00pm) Moscow time |

-Please note that the schedule is tentative and subject to discussion during the lectures on Thursday, 4th of February.
-After that date and based on the discussion and your comments, we will prepare the final version of the schedule.
+Please note that the schedule is now final.
+We are going to organize additional hour of discussion related to the second homework and feedback on the first one on Tuesday, 23rd of February 2021 at 18:30 (6:30pm) Moscow time.

 ### Student Clusters and Groups